 The director meets with every prospective client personally, talking with you and getting to know you and your wishes regarding therapy.
 She then connects you with the clinician who best matches your needs, personality, and style.
 Her passion is making sure that you’re comfortable with your clinician so you can reap the full benefits of your therapy.

-If you need help with your depression, email or call Full Living: A Psychotherapy Practice, or directly schedule a free initial consultation with the director online.
+If you need help with your depression, email or call Full Living: A Psychotherapy Practice.

 If you would like to read more about issues related to this topic, please check out some of these blog posts.